UMKC-Law/Vacant2Vibrant/glossary.md

 Special Warranty Deeds

-: With a Special Warranty Deed,
+: With a Special Warranty Deed, the owner guarantees the quality of title only since its acquisition.
+For example, the Land Bank can guarantee that it did not acquire any liens or encumbrances on the property during its ownership term, but cannot make any guarantees regarding encumbrances prior to the tax sale.

 Quitclaim Deed